mdlincoln/mdlincoln.github.io/_posts/2015-08-04-keystone-dh-simulating-print-production-networks.md

 Bruyn, who would have trained during the short generation where the production network was rapidly decentralizing.
-Did this decentralization encourage him to define a niche in oversized, fanciful landscape prints in order to stand out in a more distributed production network?
+Did this decentralization encourage him to define a niche in oversized, fanciful landscape prints in order to stand out in a more distributed production network?[^bruyn]

+[^bruyn]: I'm indebted to [Lorena Baines' excellent work](http://www.hollstein.com/nicolaes-de-bruyn-part-i.html) recovering De Bruyn's magnificent prints.

 Or we can look to Abraham Blooteling, who still produced prints after a wide range of artists, but earned praise for his dedication to the relatively novel